owen-kellie-smith/financial-maths-mediawiki/README.md

 A wiki using the extension, running MediaWiki 1.25.2 is at http://mediawiki-treaties.rhcloud.com/wiki .

 Practice financial mathematics questions for the actuarial exams.
-Define and calculate interest rates, annuity certain, mortgage repayment, spot/forward/par yields.
+Define and calculate interest rates, annuity certain, mortgage repayment, general discrete or continuous cashflows, spot/forward/par yields.

 ## Description

-This extension provides a special page which render forms that calculate and explain annuities certain, repayment mortgages etc: maths questions which typically appear in the CT1 actuarial exam and the Interest Theory part of the Financial Mathematics exam.
+This extension provides a special page and tag which render forms that calculate and explain annuities certain, repayment mortgages etc: maths questions which typically appear in the CT1 actuarial exam and the Interest Theory part f the Financial Mathematics exam.

 ## Installation